 There are white or rusty spots in my Philips Avent Bottle Warmer

+If you have white or rusty colored spots in your bottle warmer, your bottle warmer has lime scale build-up.
+Clean or descale your bottle warmer to remove the spots.
 Note: We recommend to descale the bottle warmer every four weeks to ensure it continues to work efficiently.
 In hard water areas, it can be necessary to descale more frequent.

 Do not use abrasive, anti-bacterial cleaning agents, chemical solvents or sharp tools to clean the baby bottle warmer.

 Note: If you used the baby bottle warmer to warm containers with baby food, make sure that no spilled baby food remains on the bottom of the baby bottle warmer.

 Mix 60ml/2oz of white vinegar with 120ml/4oz of cold water to descale your bottle warmer.

 Pour the solution into the bottle warmer.

 Switch on the bottle warmer and select the milk warming setting for contents under 180ml/6oz setting and let the appliance operate for 10 minutes.